ktorio/ktor-documentation/topics/server-swagger-ui.md

 <include from="lib.topic" element-id="add_ktor_artifact"/>

-> In Ktor 3.4.0, the `SwaggerUI` plugin requires the `ktor-server-routing-openapi` dependency.
-> This was not an intentional breaking change and will be corrected in Ktor 3.4.1.
-> Add the dependency manually if you are using Ktor 3.4.0 to avoid runtime errors.
->
-{style="warning"}

 ## Use a static OpenAPI file {id="static-openapi-file"}

 To serve Swagger UI from an existing OpenAPI specification file, use the [`swaggerUI()`](%plugin_api_link%) function and